kleinejan/sisaslider/README.md

-TiTatoggle - (bs3 addon without JS)
+sisaslider - (bs3 addon without JS)
 ==========

 Using awesome toggle buttons without Javascript or any other logic, other than plane form elements.